sao-jun/saas-product-analytics-pipeline/README.md

 # SaaS Product Analytics Pipeline
-End-to-end ETL and analytics pipeline for SaaS products, processing user events and subscriptions to generate key metrics like churn, revenue, and feature adoption.
+End-to-end ETL and analytics pipeline for SaaS products, processing user events and subscriptions to generate key metrics like churn, revenue, and feature adoption. <br>
 Note: This notebook is designed to run on **Databricks**, which includes PySpark, Delta Lake, Spark SQL, and standard Python libraries (pandas, numpy, matplotlib).
 No additional package installation is required.

 ## Table of Contents